-Application can be made by students enrolled at least half-time.
+Application can be made by students enrolled at least half-time (6 hours).
 The maximum amount allowed per year is \$2500, and the interest rate is 9%.
 The total allowed for undergraduate school is \$12,500.

 Tuition scholarships: Academic excellence is considered in selecting scholarship recipients.
-Only full-time students are eligible for consideration.
+Only full-time (12 or more hours) students are eligible for consideration.